 - Replace.
-On this tab, you can configure JEditor Renderer's replace rules.
-These rules are executed during page load and allow to replace any text (it's possible to use regular expressions) in any JEditor-rendered field.
+On this tab, you can configure JEditor global replace rules.
+These rules are executed by JEditor during page load and can replace any text (it's possible to use regular expressions) in all JEditor-rendered fields across Jira.
 For more information, see Replace With.

 - Syntax Highlight.
-On this tab, you can configure some options for JEditor's code highlighter.
+On this tab, you can configure the JEditor code highlighter.
 It's possible to collapse all code snippets by default and hide/show line numbers.

-If you are currently evaluating JEditor, you probably want to know if JEditor is better than Jira's RTE (built-in default editor) and why.
+If you are currently evaluating JEditor, you probably want to know if JEditor is better than Jira's default editor and why.
 That's a tricky question.
 The answer is yes, and no.

-Yes, JEditor is much more capable compared to the Jira's RTE.
-JEditor has more features, and it allows advanced formatting.
-Only using JEditor users can copy-paste from documents/emails/corporate portals without losing formatting.
+Yes, JEditor is much more capable compared to Jira's default RTE.
+JEditor has way more features, and it allows complex data formatting.
+Only using JEditor users can copy-paste from documents/spreadsheets/emails/corporate portals without losing formatting.

-However, JEditor is based on HTML formatting, and it has its drawbacks.
+JEditor is based on HTML formatting, and it has certain drawbacks.
 HTML formatting is more verbose compared to wiki markup (more substantial volumes of data to store in the DB).

-The right answer is: JEditor should co-exist with Jira's RTE, not completely replace it.
+The best answer is: JEditor should co-exist with Jira's default RTE, without completely replacing it.
 Every Jira needs JEditor to help users when they need to do something the default editor is not capable of:

-However, enabling JEditor for all possible fields in Jira is probably overkill.
+Enabling JEditor in all possible fields in all Jira projects is overkill.
 Jira RTE works great for regular comments and most descriptions, especially in R&D projects.
 Such projects may benefit from having JEditor in a custom field and using it on a when-needed basis.

-At the same time, projects that serve as hubs for administrative tasks (where users work with documents a lot) may need JEditor in the Description field.
+At the same time, projects that serve as hubs for administrative tasks (where users work with documents a lot) will definitely benefit from JEditor in the Description and Comment field.

 JEditor uses HTML formatting of data instead of wiki markup.
-This helps JEditor to support a wide range of formatting options and allows end-users to copy data from various sources such as documents, emails, web pages.
-However, some Jira notification templates are explicitly designed for wiki markup/plain text, and you will need to update those velocity templates adding HTML support.
+This helps JEditor to support a wide range of formatting options and allows end-users to copy data from various sources such as documents, spreadsheets, emails, web pages.
+However, some Jira notification templates are explicitly designed for wiki markup/plain text, and you will need to edit certain velocity templates adding support for HTML formatting.

 If your Jira notification emails start coming with HTML tags, see Jira notification email contain HTML tags.

-If you use Jira Service Desk, you may want to enable JEditor in certain fields on the customer portals.
+If you use Jira Service Management, you may want to enable JEditor in certain fields on the customer portal.

-JEditor for SD supports rich text formatting, including tables, lists, links, inline images, text coloring, headings.
+JEditor for JSM supports rich text formatting, including tables, lists, links, inline images, text coloring, headings.
 It also supports pasting data from various sources, including: